-When the book is written on the future transformation of the Upper East Side, there will be a whole chapter about how The Penrose revolutionized the social experience up north, paving the way for other not terrible places to follow in their footsteps.
+When the book is written on the future transformation of the Upper East Side, there will be a whole chapter about how The Penrose revolutionized the social experience up north, paving the way for other not-terrible places to follow in their footsteps.
 Despite only being a week old, The Penrose has already replaced J.G.
 Melon as the most popular watering hole/face stuffing establishment on 2nd Ave.
 It’s the latest all-purpose hangout from the folks behind downtown hot spots Wilfie & Nell and The Wren.
-Judging by the immediate raucous crowds, their reputation of hosting a good time has proceeded them.
+Judging by the immediate raucous crowds, their reputation of hosting a good time has preceded them.

 Someone on Twitter asked us not to blow this place up before the neighborhood could enjoy it.
 The Penrose didn’t need any of our help - it’s already bananas.

 Be the first to get expert restaurant recommendations for every situation right in your inbox.